Kernel-U-Net: Multivariate Time Series Forecasting using Custom Kernels: Related works

-\textbf{Hierarchical and hybrid model}\\ In time series processing, learning sequences of length $L$ requires $O(L)$ computations for recurrent models such as RNN, LSTM, GRU, and $O(L^2)$ computations for transformer-based models.
-With ProbSparse Attention, the complexity can be reduced to $O(Llog(L))$.
-To balance the expressivity of complex modules and computational efficiency, researchers investigated hierarchical architecture and hybrid methods that merge different modules into the network.
+In time series processing, the increasing size of data degrades the performance of deep models and, crucially, increases the cost of learning them.
+For example, recurrent models such as RNN, LSTM, GRU have a linear complexity but suffer the gradient vanishing problem when input length increases.
+Transformer-based block captures better long dependencies but requires $O(L^2)$ computations in general.
+To balance the expressiveness of complex models and computational efficiency, researchers investigated hybrid models that merge different modules into the network and hierarchical architectures.

-For example, authors in \cite{du_hierarchical_2015} investigated a tree structure model made of bidirectional RNN layers and concatenation layers for skeleton-based action recognition, authors in \cite{xiao_semantic_2016} stacked RNN and LSTM with Attention mechanism for semantic relation classification of text, authors in \cite{kowsari_hdltex_2017} applied hierarchical LSTM and GRU was used for document classification.
-In time series processing, the authors in \cite{hong_multivariate_2017} combine Deep Belief Network (DBN) and LSTM for sleep signal pattern classification, authors in LogTrans \cite{li_2020_Enhancing}, Informer \cite{haoyietal-informer-2021}) and Pyraformer \cite{liu2022pyraformer} studied hierarchical or pyramidal transformers for time series forecasting.
+For example, authors in \cite{du_hierarchical_2015} investigated a tree structure model made of bidirectional RNN layers and concatenation layers for skeleton-based action recognition, authors in \cite{xiao_semantic_2016} stacked RNN and LSTM with Attention mechanism for semantic relation classification of text, authors in \cite{kowsari_hdltex_2017} applied hierarchical LSTM and GRU for document classification.
+In time series processing, the authors in \cite{hong_multivariate_2017} combine Deep Belief Network (DBN) and LSTM for sleep signal pattern classification.

-Kernel-U-Net is a general hierarchical and symmetrical framework with low complexity in terms of parameter size.
-By replacing the convolutional kernel in classical U-Net, our model allows users to define custom kernels such as Attention, LSTM, or simple linear multiplication with a non-linear activation function for extracting features on complex time series.
-There are 3 advantages in Kernel-U-Net: 1) A small number of parameters: the total parameter of model is in order of $O(log(L)^2)$, 2) Flexibility: the kernels can be replaced easily by arbitrary function that follows the same design mode so that non-linear kernels can be easily combined into it, 3) Computation efficiency: the computation complexity of transformer modules is reduce to $O(log(L)^2)$ if they placed close to latent vector.
+To meet the demand of balancing the quality of prediction and efficiency in learning Transformer-based models, researchers proposed hierarchical structure in Swin-Transformer \cite{liu_swin_2021}, pyramidal structure in Pyraformer \cite{liu2022pyraformer}, U-shape structure in Yformer \cite{Madhusudhanan_yformer_2023} or patch layer in PatchTST \cite{Nie-2023-PatchTST}.

+Kernel-U-Net is a U-shape architecture that exponentially reduces the input length at each level, thereby concurrently decreasing the complexity involved in learning long sequences.
+Kernel-U-Net separates the procedure of partitioning input time series into patches from kernel manipulation, thereby providing the convenience of executing customized kernels.
+By replacing linear kernels with transformer or LSTM kernels, the model gains enhanced expressiveness, allowing it to capture more complex patterns and dependencies in the data.
+Notably, when Transformer modules are utilized in the second or higher-level layers, the computation cost remains linear, ensuring efficiency in processing.